IrfDev/IrfDev/README.md

 ### Right now 🔥:

-I'm learning Python and Typescript to create more dynamic fullstack application, also I'm learning data visualization.
+I'm learning serverless and Cloud technologies so my applications can be more reliables

 ### What's next? 🤓 (My 2022 won't finish until...)